 Hilsman’s principal Utevia Tolbert has encouraged an initiative to establish a food pantry to address food insecurity among students and families at Hilsman.
 Funds raised from the produce market will be used to purchase non-perishable goods and hygiene products from the Food Bank of Northeast Georgia that will be available to eligible students and parents.
 Thanks to the efforts of the amazing faculty at Hilsman as well as Katieand the Grow It Know It team, Hilsman is engaging students in hands on experiences to enhance their health and academic success.

+Long-term success of these programs involves widespread education and availability of resources necessary to reduce food insecurity and encourage positive, wholesome choices for a thriving and interconnected community.
 Anyone can get involved in the crusade against poverty and a throw-away culture!
 Whether you possess a certain expertise that could contribute to Hilsman’s gardens and sustainability efforts, or have no experience whatsoever, volunteers are always greatly appreciated.
-For the opportunity to make a difference in Athens-Clarke County from the ground, up, contact Erin Seymour at firstname.lastname@example.org
+Hilsman is also accepting donations for the food pantry.
+For the opportunity to make a difference in Athens-Clarke County from the ground up, contact Katie Stanhope at email@example.com